 If you’re up for trying a new cuisine one of these nights, I’d recommend the Iberian eats on offer at the Peninsula.
 Just off the corner of Eastland and Gallatin, the Peninsula has a great atmosphere among its 38 seats and open kitchen.

 If you’re curious about what fits the bill of Iberian cuisine, you’ll find dishes like Octopus and Chorizo, Scallops, and Duck on the menu at the Peninsula.
-Everything you order is presented beautifully and, if you close your eyes, really tastes like Spain.
+Everything you order is presented beautifully and, if you close your eyes, really tastes like Spain, so be sure to check out this restaurant.

 Their drinks menu is similarly regionally focused.
 There are lots of great Spanish wines that are hard to find elsewhere.